jeshan/cfn-stack-notifications/README.md

 Sets up an SNS topic for all your stacks in all regions.

 This will be useful when you want to track deployments.
 The SNS topics can relay messages to many destinations, including AWS Lambda.
-This means you can subscribe a function to the topic and send deployment events to your chatbot.
+This means you can subscribe a function to the topic and send deployment events to your chatbot. (see [this project](https://github.com/jeshan/cfn-failures-to-telegram) for an example that sends cloudformation failures to telegram)

 If needed, you can create a virtual env with `pipenv install`